cdobrich/btnx/README.md

 `sudo make install`

-Configuration
+Configuration & Service Control
 ======
 The configuration files for btnx are located at /etc/btnx.

-The configuration file is edited with btnx-config.
+The configuration file itself is edited using the graphical program btnx-config.
 You must install and run btnx-config before btnx will work.

-After changing the config file, make sure to restart btnx in btnx-config or by running
+After adjusting the configuration to your liking through btnx-config, make sure to restart the btnx service, either through the "Restart btnx" button in the btnx-config GUI or by running this command on commandline:

 `$ sudo /etc/init.d/btnx restart`